mikeizbicki/cmc-csci040/hw_05/README.md

    You must display a message that a comment has been edited along with the time of the most recent edit.

 1. Allow deleting user accounts.

+1. Automatically log a user into a newly created user account, and redirect the user to the home page (instead of the create user page)

 1. Allow changing the password after creating an account.
    You must have a password reset form that forces the user to type in their old password and a new password twice.